 Sampson Simson was born on June 30, 1781 in Danbury, Connecticut and died January 7, 1857 in New York.
-Sampson's father, Solomon Simson, was also American Solomon was partners with his brother Sampson Simson, whom we shall refer to as Sampson the elder.
+Sampson's father, Solomon Simson (1722 - 1801), was also American born.
+Solomon was partners with his brother Sampson Simson (1725 - 1773), whom we shall refer to as Sampson the elder.

-The Simson firm, known as "Simson's in Stone Street," imported beaver coating and other articles."
-Sampson the elder "was the owner of several vessels engaged in the foreign trade and he was prominent on important Committees
+The Simson's firm, known as "Simson's in Stone Street", imported beaver coating and other articles."
+Sampson the elder "was the owner of several vessels engaged in the foreign trade ... and he was prominent on important Committees of the Chamber of Commerce - on Arbitration, Coinage and Fisheries.
+He was a remarkably pious and conscientious Jew, celebrated for his punctuality and strict honesty."

 During the Revolution Congregation Shearith Israel was temporarily closed due to the capture of New York by the British.
-Reverend Gershom Mendes Seixas and many of the prominent Jewish families associated with the synagogue relocated to Connecticut, which was not under British rule.
+Reverend Gershom Mendes Seixas and many of the prominent Jewish families associated with the synagogue relocated to Connecticut which was not under British rule.
 Solomon and Sampson the elder were among those who left New York.
 Sampson (the younger) was born while the Simsons were residing in Connecticut.